j-o-e-y/unhashed/faq/equihash-coins_10-26-18.md

 # Equihash Coins

-Bitcoin, and many other cryptocurrencies, rely on Proof-of-Work mining to secure their networks from double-spending in a censorship resistant way.
+Most cryptocurrencies rely on Proof-of-Work mining to secure their networks from double-spending in a censorship resistant way.
 In order to maintain censorship resistance, the individual miners must be sufficiently decentralized.

-Early on it was apparent that ASICs were leading to centralization of mining.
+In the early days of cryptocurrency it became apparent that ASICs were leading to centralization of mining.
 There were many attempts to create algorithms that would be "impossible" to implement on specialized hardware in response.
-Litecoin is one such example with their scrypt algorithm.
+Litecoin is one such example of this first wave of ASIC resistance with their Scrypt algorithm.

-However, by 2014 almost every one of these algorithms had an ASIC built for it that was orders of magnitude more powerful than other hardware on the network.
-It  wasn't long before most coins were in threat of centralization and the trend was only getting worse.
+However, by 2014 almost every one of these algorithms had an ASIC built for it that was orders of magnitude more powerful than any other hardware on the network.
+It  wasn't long before most coins were in threat of mining centralization and the trend was getting worse.

-This culmination of events is what inspired a couple of scientists from the University of Luxembourg to see what they could do to help the situation.
+This culmination of events is what inspired a couple of scientists from Luxembourg to look into the problem themselves and see if they could offer any solution.
 The result was the creation of the Equihash algorithm.

 ## What is Equihash?

 Equihash is a Proof-of-Work mining algorithm that was invented by Alex Biryukov and Dmitry Khovratovich from the University of Luxembourg's Interdisciplinary Centre for Security, Reliability and Trust (SnT).
 They sought to create a memory intensive algorithm that would be impossible to implement in an ASIC.
-This, it was thought, would foster decentralization of miners and increase network security.
+With miners using GPUs instead, this would lower entry costs for new miners and foster decentralization of both miners and manufacturers of the hardware.

 Equihash was first introduced in early 2016 at a symposium on system security in San Diego.
 ZCash was the first cryptocurrency to implement it in April of that same year.
 Their team stated that they chose this algorithm for its efficiency, security, and most of all ASIC resistance.